keroti/alx-pre_course/0x01-git/README.md

-My name is Keroti from Nairobi.
-I'm 22 years old.
+I'm 22 years old from Nairobi.